 Lost Palms Oasis

 Nestled between mountains, Lost Palms Oasis is often rated as Joshua Tree’s nicest.
 From the overlook, a steep path descends to the oasis.
-Walk amongst the palms and relish in the shade before returning the way you came.
+Walk among the palms and relish in the shade before returning the way you came.
 Pack plenty of water and sunscreen (or consider Fortynine Palms Oasis for a shorter oasis hike in Joshua Tree National Park).

 To get to the trailhead: From the 10 Freeway, take exit 168 and head north on Cottonwood Spring Road.
 After 7 miles, turn right before the at Cottonwood Visitor Center and continue 1 mile to the trailhead at road’s end.
 From within the park, Take Park Blvd to the junction with Pinto Basin Road.
 Take Pinto Basin Road thirty miles to the Cottonwood Visitor Center, turn east and continue one mile to the trailhead at road’s end.